labs15-baseball-pitch-predictor/RC-v1.0--Data-Gathering/README.md

 # RC-v1.0--Data-Gathering
-intial data gathering for the project
+Intial data gathering for the project

+- pickled data files in the data folder are pandas dataframes- unpack using:

+df = pd.read_pickle(filename, compression='zip')